A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting

 Having identified $\frac{1}{2}\mc{E}_\Omega$ with a finite ultraviolet cutoff, the nature of the Lorentz symmetry breaking in the $\Cwt$ model becomes apparent: In rest frames which do not coincide with the isotropy frame of the pseudovacuum, the value of the UV energy cutoff is augmented, and the UV momentum cutoff becomes anisotropic.
 Effects of these properties are likely to be subtle, but to become increasingly pronounced as energy scales approach $\ILO{\mc{E}_\Omega}$.

-Of particular note, virtual processes requiring the borrowing of energies larger than $\frac{1}{2}\mc{E}_\Omega$ are not supported by the $\Cwtn$ model series.
+Of particular note, virtual processes requiring the borrowing of energies larger than $\frac{1}{2}\mc{E}_\Omega$ have limited support in the $\Cwtn$ model series.
 For $\mc{E}_\Omega$ large, this is unlikely to be a major concern.
-However, in models where there exist particles with rest energies larger than $\frac{1}{2}\mc{E}_\Omega$ (see e.g.~\sref{sec:V:bosonmasses}), virtual processes involving these particles will be heavily suppressed.
-Whether this has an impact on the utility of the $\Cwtn$ model will depend on whether there are processes of interest at smaller energy scales, for which the contributions of these particles are anyway likely to be negligible, or whether all physics of interest in the model occurs at energy scale $\frac{1}{2}\mc{E}_\Omega$ or above, in which context the $\Cwtn$ model will break down.
+However, in models where there exist particles with rest energies larger than $\frac{1}{2}\mc{E}_\Omega$ (see e.g.~\sref{sec:heavyWZH}), virtual processes involving these particles will be heavily suppressed.
+Whether this has an impact on the utility of the $\Cwtn$ model will depend on whether there are processes of interest at smaller energy scales, for which the contributions of these particles are anyway likely to be negligible, or whether all physics of interest in the model occurs at energy scale $\frac{1}{2}\mc{E}_\Omega$ or above, in which context the correspondence between the $\Cwtn$ model and the QFT will break down.

 Having thus established the role of $\mc{E}_\Omega$ as the energy scale around which the behaviour of the foreground quasiparticles begins to significantly deviate from that of the quantum field theory they represent, it is useful to review what role $\mc{E}_0$ now plays.
 Although $\mc{E}_0$ no longer bounds either the energies of the foreground fields or the instantaneous energies of the background fields (see \sref{sec:4momflucs}), it remains a key descriptor of the background fields.
 An essential property of the background fields is that when averaged over a sufficiently large region or duration, their contribution to many correlators disappears.
 The scale for this to take place continues to be $\mc{L}_0={\mc{E}_0}^{-1}$.